Channel logo

 TV-PG

 See what happens if we deny the central claim of classical logic, that a proposition is either true or false.
 This step leads to new and useful types of reasoning called multi-valued logic and fuzzy logic.
-Wind up the course by considering where you’ve been and what logic is ultimately about.
+Finish by considering where you've been and what logic is ultimately about.

 Details